wsjk/Capstone_2/README.md

 ![customer_pt_distribution](/report/eda/customer_distribution.png?raw=true "")

 The distribution shows that products from type `B` are the most expensive as very few customers have purchased from that category, but it has generated the most sales.
-Conversely, `A` and `F` products appear to be cheaper items due to the discrepancy from number of customers who have purhcased it and the sales generated.
+Conversely, `A` and `F` products appear to be cheaper items due to the discrepancy from number of customers who have purchased it and the sales generated.

-Marketing techniques should be focused on customers purchasing high cost items from `product_type`s such as `E`, `I`, `O`, `R` and `S`.
+Marketing should be focused on customers purchasing high cost items from `product_type`s such as `E`, `I`, `O`, `R` and `S`.

 Looking into the variety of products that customers from each state buy, a plot of the amount of unique `product_type`s purchased from customers in each state is shown below